Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/logs -> package/var/log

-All integrated service logs are stored in /Applications/ServBay/logs
+All integrated service logs are consolidated in /Applications/ServBay/logs

-Logs are organized into service-specific subfolders, for example:
+Logs are typically organized per service in subdirectories, for example:

 logs/caddy/